GKAYED/ai-agent-spec/LINKEDIN-POST-DRAFT.md

 **For developers:**
 - Invest 2-3 hours in specs for complex projects
-- Use AI to help write the specifications (7-10x faster)
+- Use AI to help write specifications (7-10x faster)
+- Test with 2+ models for critical projects, select highest adherence
 - Generate code from specs, review and test
 - Update specs when requirements change, regenerate code